patelmayank/MPAutoCompleteTextField/README.md

 Repository for Autocomplete Textfield from API, Coredata as well Json response you can manage it

 # Usage
-Clone this repository and Add this code to your class but before that your will requried AUTOCOMPLETE FRAMEWORK and add to your project
+Clone this repository and Add this code to your class This repository required this thing to run this project
+    # AutoCompleteFramework
+    # AFNetworking 3.0

 ![Alt][screenshot1]